author logo, Pat Cryer, webmaster

 Visit to Mill Hill Observatory

 Copthall, being in Mill Hill, was close to Mill Hill Observatory.
 A small group of science sixth formers went there on a visit, me included.
 It was a clear night and possibly there were far fewer street lights then.
 The sky was black, and looking though a telescope at the moon was something I shall never forget because I had never seen anything like it.
 In the ordinary way, the moon looked - and still does look - to me like a flat disc, even though of course I well know that it is a globe.
-Somehow though, through that telescope, it seemed like a real globe and it was difficult for me to accept how it was possible for it to hang there, motionless and bright in the blackness, without falling to the ground - this even though I well knew the science involved.
+Somehow though, through that telescope, it did seem like a real globe and it was difficult for me to accept how it was possible for it to hang there, motionless and bright in the blackness, without falling to the ground - this even though I well knew the science involved.